wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 *   (1) In this Act, unless the context otherwise requires,---

-    _administration_ means any probate, letters of administration, rule or order of any court, or any other document whereby any person becomes entitled at law to administer the estate of a deceased person or any part of his estate; and includes all probates or letters of administration granted out of New Zealand and all exemplifications thereof, if those probates, letters of administration, or exemplifications have been resealed in New Zealand under the [Administration Act 1969][161].
+    _administration_ means any probate, letters of administration, rule or order of any court, or any other document whereby any person becomes entitled at law to administer the estate of a deceased person or any part of his or her estate; and includes all probates or letters of administration granted out of New Zealand and all exemplifications thereof, if those probates, letters of administration, or exemplifications have been resealed in New Zealand under the [Administration Act 1969][161].
 For the purposes of this Act, any probate or letters of administration granted out of New Zealand shall be deemed to have been granted when the probate or letters of administration or an exemplification thereof are resealed in New Zealand

-    _administrator_ means any person to whom administration has been granted, or who is entitled in consequence of any other administration to administer the estate of a deceased person or any part of his estate
+    _administrator_ means any person to whom administration has been granted, or who is entitled in consequence of any other administration to administer the estate of a deceased person or any part of his or her estate

     _Commissioner_ means the Commissioner of Inland Revenue as defined in the [Tax Administration Act 1994][160]